What is inventory control? Its objectives, methods, and how to do it.

 Let’s see the different inventory control parameters and techniques in action with software.
 Consider this an example of inventory control driven by ERPNext.

 Before getting into inventory control, you’ll choose the best suppliers and procure the required items in the early days of your business.
-A few weeks in is where you’ll have to think about inventory control problems like automatic replenishment, projection, automating stock transactions, shelf life, etc.
+A few weeks in is where you’ll have to think about inventory control problems like automating stock counting in transactions, shelf life, quality, wastage, bin placements, stock grouping, etc.

 1. Quality control and inspection